New Search

 Technology/Equipment/Facilities

 The School of Journalism launched new broadcast and podcast studios in October 2023, funded by donations and internal support.
-The broadcast studio features a green screen, LED lighting, remote cameras, and industry-standard audio and video equipment.
+The broadcast studio features a green screen, LED lighting, remote cameras and industry-standard audio and video equipment.
 The podcast studio, designed for up to four guests, is soundproofed with Rode mixing boards.
 Additional upgrades include equipment storage, renovated student lounges with iMacs, and digital labs with 40 new iMacs for production work.

 Undergraduate Degrees Offered